l4rzy/l4rzy.github.io/_posts/2023-09-15-cnpen-mock-exam.md

 ![x2](/assets/images/cnpen/x2.png)

-One more clue: the email address `certharvest@proton.me` I tried to search on Github, and there was a repo named certharvest, but no sensitive information found!
+One more clue: the email address `certharvest@proton.me`.
+I tried to look it up on different OSINT sites, no relevance found.

+I tried to search on Github, and there was a repo named `certharvest`, for a moment I thought that was it, but no sensitive information found!

 Let's try search Pastebin instead.
 And right of the bat:

 ![Pastebin](/assets/images/cnpen/pb1.png)

 Now the last challenge is to use the ssh key to get to somewhere, specifically to read the flag on `s2.cnpen-mock.secops.group`